daruan-rst/Certified-AWS-Developer-Associate-Notes/1 - IAM AWS CLI/03 - IAM MFA.md

 # IAM Password Policy
- - The stronger the password, the higher security for your account has
+ - The stronger the password, the higher security your account has
  - In AWS it is possible to set up a password policy with diferent options:
     - Minimum password length
     - Require specific character types: